 ‘Who killed Blythe is not really very important… the important thing is… other people suspecting the wrong murderer…’

-Delano Ames’ Jane and Dagobert Brown series has always been a favourite of mine and after quite a saga I have finally managed to get a copy of the fourth in the series: Death of a Fellow Traveller (1950).
+Delano Ames’ Jane and Dagobert Brown series has always been a favourite of mine and after quite a saga I have finally managed to get a copy of the third in the series: Death of a Fellow Traveller (1950).
 Jane and Dagobert are not your usual bright young things detecting couple and have much more engaging and developed personalities in comparison to say Richard and Francis Lockridge’s detecting couple Mr and Mrs North.
 I would recommend starting with the first book in this series; She Shall Have Murder (1948), as it helps to set up the two amateur sleuths, who are not married yet and explains Jane’s writing career which begins after a murder occurs in her then workplace.
 Dagobert is also established as a wonderfully maverick, yet believable character, who eschews regular work and prefers random research or article writing jobs on topics as abstract as 15th or 16th century writers or musicians or the Mayan Civilisation.
 Another advantage with starting with the first book is that it reasonably cheap and quite easy to get a hold of, which is the same for the second and third novels in the series, Murder Begins At Home (1949) and Corpse Diplomatique (1950).

 But if you are lucky enough to find a copy of the 4th book the story does open in a way which can familiarise the new reader to an extent, beginning with Jane describing in a humorous manner the difficulties of starting a novel: